-Typically medical students take Step 1 of the United States Medical Licensing Examination (USMLE®) following their second-year of pre-clinical training.
-But there is little typical about this testing cycle.
+Typically medical students take Step 1 of the United States Medical Licensing Examination (USMLE®) following their pre-clinical training.
+For many medical students, that means their exam date is approaching.
+The exam is slated to go to a pass-fail scoring system in 2022, but will be scored in the traditional fashion for the 2021 testing cycle.

 - Your Step 1 score is a key measure that residency programs will use to evaluate you as a candidate, but it’s hardly the only one.
 Knowing that, students are going to have to make their own choices about how much time and energy they put into their studying.